 TGax Editor: Change the paragraphs below of this subclause as follows (#CID 7887, 5013, 5014):

 The UL transmit power of HE trigger-based PPDU is further subject to a STA's minimum and maximum transmit power limit due to hardware capability, regulatory requirements and local maximum transmit power levels (see 11.8.5 (Specification of regulatory and local maximum transmit power levels)) as well as non-802.11 in-device coexistence requirements.

-Each STA that is scheduled in the Trigger frame transmits UL Power headroom HRSTA in the HE trigger-based PPDU to assist in the AP's MCS selection.
-The UL power headroom for the assigned MCS is defined in Equation (28-120).
+Each STA that is scheduled in a Trigger frame includes its UL power headroom in the HE Trigger-based PPDU following the rules defined in 27.5.2.3 (STA behavior).

-where and represent maximum UL transmit power of HE trigger-based PPDU for the assigned MCS and current UL transmit power of HE trigger-based PPDU for the assigned MCS, respectively.
-HRSTA is dB value of UL Headroom in HE trigger-based PPDU, the encoding of which is specified in 9.2.4.6.4.6 (UL power headroom).
-Note that the MSB bit of the UL Headroom subfield being set to 1 indicates that the STA is transmitting the HE trigger-based PPDU at its minimum for the assigned MCS.

-10.9 HT Control field operation
+(#7887, 5013, 5014)10.9 HT Control field operation

 TGax Editor: Change the paragraphs below of this subclause as follows (#CID 8162):